 When persimmons are ripe, they should also have a very sweet smell to them.
 They shouldn’t smell sour or fermented.
 This would be an indication that they are past ripe.

-If you have some persimmons that are unripe, one trick to help them ripen up is to place them in a paper bag with some apples.
+If you have some unripe persimmons, one trick to help them ripen up is to place them in a paper bag with some apples.
 We all have heard the term “One bad apple spoils the whole bunch.”

 This is because apples that are ripening release a gas called Ethylene gas.
 This gas causes the apples to ripen and will help the unripe fruit ripen other fruit as well.